The Pros and Cons of a Mobile Workforce

 Additionally, by using a mobile workforce, you can expand the hours that your company offers service for clients, partners, or customers by hiring people in various time zones around the world or working with employees who prefer overnight hours.

-Employees who work remotely are generally much happier and experience higher levels of satisfaction with their job and the work they do.
+Mobile workforce employees who work remotely are generally much happier and experience higher levels of satisfaction with their job and the work they do.
 Many remote workers simply work from their homes, and because they do not have to commute to an office, are generally less stressed because they don’t have to deal with traffic or worry when road conditions are poor due to weather.

-Managing a remote workforce can be much more challenging than managing employees who all work in a single office together.
+Managing a mobile workforce can be much more challenging than managing employees who all work in a single office together.
 However, remote work is becoming much more popular and there are many workforce management tools available that you can use to monitor and coach your remote employees.

-A remote workforce has its pros and cons, but more and more companies are finding that the positive benefits outweigh the negative aspects of a mobile business environment.
-The business world is becoming more mobile each day, and it may make sense for you to begin embracing mobile positions in your business after you’ve considered all the pros and cons as they relate to your company.
+A remote workforce has its pros and cons, but more and more companies are finding that the positive benefits outweigh the negative aspects of a mobile workforce environment.
+The business world is becoming more mobile each day, and it may make sense for you to begin embracing mobile workforce positions in your business after you’ve considered all the pros and cons as they relate to your company.